Does it matter? A more careful treatment of density fluctuations in 21-cm simulations: Theory

-During the cosmic dawn and reionization epochs, the 21-cm signal does not depend only on the baryon over-density $\delta_b$, but also on the CDM over-density field $\delta_c$, or more precisely on the total matter over-density $\delta_m$, Eq.~\eqref{eq: 6}.
-This is because the SFRD is given by the following expression~\cite{Madau:1996cs, Schneider:2020xmf, Munoz:2021psm, Munoz:2023kkg, Cruz:2024fsv},
+During the cosmic dawn and reionization epochs, the 21-cm signal does not depend only on the baryon over-density $\delta_b$, but also on the CDM over-density field $\delta_c$, or more precisely on the total matter over-density $\delta_m$, Eq.~\eqref{eq: 10}.
+This is because galaxies and stars, which emit crucial radiation that alters the signal, form inside collapsed dark matter halos.
+In analytical and semi-numerical models, the effect of the halos on the signal comes into play through the conditional halo mass function (HMF), $dn\left(\mathbf x,M_h,z\right)/dM_h$; it is conditional in the sense that it depends on the value of the local total matter over-density $\delta_m\left(\mathbf x,z\right)$.
+The mean of the conditional HMF is the ``standard" HMF, defined as~\cite{Lukic:2007fc}